Like many writers, I dreamed of writing a book and becoming a bestselling author for many years before I did it.

 When I released my first book on Amazon, to my amazement it became a best-selling book and still is.
 I released my second book and that one became a best-selling book too.
 I’ve just released my third book The Intuition Principle: How to Attract the Life You Dream Of – which is my first print book.
-The Kindle version of my new book is now an Amazon best-selling book as well although, this time it wasn’t a surprise to me.
-By now, I’d figured out how to “rinse-lather and repeat.”
+The Kindle version of my new book is now an Amazon best-selling book as well, although this time it wasn’t a surprise to me.
+By now, I’d figured out how to “lather, rinse and repeat.”

-Amazon has their own way of determining Kindle best sellers and updates sales statisics every hour.
+Amazon has its own way of determining Kindle best sellers and updates sales statistics every hour.
 They call it the Top 100 Paid in Kindle Store list.
-To have a best-selling book on Amazon your book must be among the Top 100 Paid Kindle books in its category in the Kindle store.
+To have a best-selling book on Amazon, your book must be among the Top 100 Paid Kindle books in its category in the Kindle store.

-Follow these tips to place your book in a position to sell well on Amazon.
+Follow these tips to place your book in a place that sells well on Amazon.

 1. Use keywords in your title related to your blog’s niche.

 Research other titles in your book’s genre among books that are on the Top 100 Paid in Kindle Store list.
 To find a Kindle book’s sales rank on Amazon – scroll down and look for “Product Information.”
 If the book is in the “top 100” it will be given a sales rank for its categories.
 If it’s not in the top 100 no sales rank will appear in “Product Information.”

 Notice whether the top books in your book category all contain the same “keyword” or phrase.
 Use the Amazon “type ahead” feature (the search bar on their site) and type in your keyword or phrase and you’ll notice how it “types ahead” suggesting book titles for you.
 “Type ahead” phrases result from many people searching for a particular title.
 Incorporate that phrase or keyword into your title and your book will be found more easily on Amazon.